Shared multi-user access to IATA Standards

 The Floating License (FL) solution is a great way to provide all your staff with access to IATA standards electronically.

+The FL solution is an alternate license model for the ‘Windows’ version of IATA publications.
 The number of floating licenses acquired equals the number of "open sessions" to a publication that can be accessed by users at the same time.
-One license = one user at a time.
+One floating license = one user at a time.
 10 licenses = 10 users at a time.

 With the IATA Floating License solution, an IATA publication (for Windows®) can be made available to as many users within your organization as you want.
 With the IATA FL solution, licenses can be shared across large numbers of end users located in geographically dispersed offices.

 An ideal solution for organizations with many end users requiring irregular or infrequent access to an IATA publication, the FL solution offers you greater flexibility and cost effectiveness.

 Make the IATA publication available to as many users within the organization as needed.
 Review usage over time to assist with budgeting for future needs.
 Additional licenses can be easily added when access needs grow.

 Works on a wide range of IT infrastructures